 Charleston Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has suffered injury or harm while a patient at Charleston Rehabilitation and Health Care Center, call the Rosenfeld Injury Lawyers law offices today.
+If your spouse, parent or grandparent has suffered injury or harm while a patient at Charleston Rehabilitation and Health Care Center, call the Rosenfeld Injury Lawyers LLC law offices today.
 Our seasoned Illinois nursing home attorneys can provide your family immediate legal intervention to stop the abuse and mistreatment of your loved one now.
 In addition, our law firm can handle the entire process of obtaining the financial compensation your loved one deserves for the inappropriate actions of their caregivers.

 We encourage you and your family to contact our Coles County elder abuse law office by calling 888 424-5757 to schedule your appointment for a no-obligation, initial case consultation at no charge to you.
 We accept all wrongful death lawsuits, personal injury cases, and nursing home neglect/abuse claims for compensation through contingency fee arrangements, to avoid the need of making an upfront payment.